-In the creation of such a new architecture and institution, Canada has an appropriate leadership role to play.
-For Canada's environmental and economic vulnerabilities provide an incentive for such leadership, even as Canada's ecological and economic capabilities generate an adequate demand and capacity for influence.
+Canada should and can do much to create such a new architecture and institution.
+Canada's environmental and economic vulnerabilities provide an incentive for such leadership.
+And Canada's ecological and economic capabilities generate an adequate demand and capacity for influence.